-The PCIJ decision engendered widespread dissatisfaction from the world maritime community which was predominated by the western colonial powers.
-The antipathy led to the adoption of the 1952 convention which stipulated that in collision cases involving criminal prosecution of the master or navigating officer, only the law of that individual's nationality or that of the flag state of the ship on which he served at the time of the collision, could apply.46 To reinforce flag state jurisdiction over collisions on the high seas, convention law was adopted.
-This principle was later incorporated into the 1958 United Nations High Seas Convention and eventually enshrined in Article 97 of UNCLOS.
-The application of flag state law is, in my view, entirely justifiable when prosecuting an individual responsible for a ship's navigation at the time of a collision.
-While these provisions specifically address criminal prosecution, a complementary instrument was introduced in 1952 alongside the convention on penal jurisdiction to address the civil jurisdictional aspects of high-seas collisions.47 Interestingly, Article 1 of that convention states that in the event of a collision involving two sea-going ships or a sea-going ship and an inland navigation craft, legal proceedings may be initiated in a court where the defendant has their habitual residence or place of business, where the defendant ship has been arrested, or where the collision occurred within the limits of a port or in inland waters, allowing the court of that location to assume jurisdiction.
-The last option aligns with the principle of lex loci delicti commissi in tort cases.48 The introduction and development of convention law in this field as referred to above, in my considered opinion, actually strengthens the metaphoric perception of the floating island doctrine rather than the opposite as some would argue.
+Many members of the international maritime community, mainly by former Western colonial powers, were unhappy with the PCIJ judgement.
+As a result of the animosity, the 1952 convention was adopted, which stated that no law other than the law of the master's or navigating officer's country or the flag state of the ship he was serving on at the moment of the collision could be applied in cases involving criminal prosecution.46 The adoption of convention law strengthened flag state jurisdiction over maritime collisions.
+Ultimately, Article 97 of UNCLOS codified this principle, which had already been put into the 1958 UN High Seas Convention.
+I think it's quite reasonable to prosecute the person in charge of a ship's navigation at the moment of a collision under the laws of the flag state.
+While these provisions specifically address criminal prosecution, a complementary instrument was introduced in 1952 alongside the convention on penal jurisdiction to address the civil jurisdictional aspects of high-seas collisions.47 Curiously, according to Article 1 of that convention, if a collision happens between two or more sea-going ships or between a sea-going ship and an inland navigation craft, or if the defendant's habitual residence or place of business is in a port or inland waters, the court of that location can assume jurisdiction and legal proceedings can be initiated.
+The third choice is consistent with the tort law premise of lex locus delicti commissi.48 The introduction and development of conventional law in this field as referred to above, in my considered opinion, actually strengthens the metaphoric perception of the floating island doctrine rather than the opposite as some would argue.

-In Saint Vincent and The Grenadines v.
-Guinea (The m.v.
-Saiga (No. 2), the International Tribunal for the Law of the Sea (ITLOS) held in reference to UNCLOS that "the ship, everything on it, and every person involved or interested in its operations are treated as an entity linked to the flag State".49 In my view, the phrase "linked to" in the above quotation clearly reinforces the idea that a ship is an extension of its flag state.
+In Saint Vincent and the Grenadines v.
+Guinea, the International Tribunal for the Law of the Sea (ITLOS) reiterated that "the ship, everything on board, and every person involved or interested in its operations are treated as an entity linked with the flag State," citing UNCLOS.49 In our view, the phrase "linked" in the above quotation clearly reinforces the idea that a ship is an extension of its flag state.
 This, in turn, supports the validity of the floating island doctrine, despite its inherently metaphorical nature.